1 / 20

 A. that is as close as possible to your destination

-B. that you can back out of.
+B. that you can pull straight through

-C. that you can pull straight through
+C. that you can back out of.

 Make sure you do not get in a spot you cannot pull straight through.
 You need to be aware of how parking lots are arranged to avoid a long and difficult escape